jawadhussein462/QUERY-PRODUCT-RANKING/README.md

 ### ⚡️ Training

-The cli/learning.py script provides a convenient way to train a machine learning model on the provided data.
-The trained model will be saved to the specified location, ready for use in the [Your Project Name] system.
+The cli/learning.py script trains a machine learning model on the provided data.
+The trained model will be saved to the specified location, ready for use in the query product ranking system.

 #### Usage